-Course Name : METALLURGY AND MATERIAL SCIENCE

-Course prerequisites: Engineering Physics, Engineering chemistry.
+Course Code : 7G532 Course Name : METALLURGY AND MATERIAL SCIENCE Course prerequisites : Engineering Physics, Engineering chemistry.

-- To gain and understand the relationship between the basic structure, properties of metals mechanism of crystallization, imperfections in crystals. - To learn about the method of processing, heat treatment and applications of metallic, non metallic components to select suitable materials for various engineering applications. - To learn about Ceramic and composite materials for various engineering applications - To learn about various methods of steel making processes and its application
+- To understand the basic structure, properties of metals, mechanism of crystallization and imperfections in crystals. - To study the importance of binary phase diagrams. - To acquire knowledge on properties and structure of ferrous and nonferrous alloys and to select suitable materials for various engineering applications. - To learn various methods of heat treatment and surface coating processes. - To gain knowledge on advanced materials and concepts of metallurgy.